Frases de Charles Sanders Peirce

 Charles Sanders Peirce Foto

-Charles Sanders Peirce: 138 frases 25 Me gusta
+Charles Sanders Peirce: 138 citas26 Me gusta

 Frases célebres de Charles Sanders Peirce